TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - log if client does not have the map that's on the server

-- always holster the weapon first if reloading

 - Bug: path specification for assets doesnt fully work on Windows

 - in editor, allow modifications after re-export